 The objective of the Award is to recognize a student project that demonstrates leadership, innovation, inspiration and a creative vision for the future of sustainable design in the field of green building and communities.

-- $2,000 cash award;
+- $2,000 cash award.

-- Free conference registration to Building Lasting Change 2017, CaGBC's National Conference, including attendance at the gala dinner and award ceremony where the winner will be announced to the public.
+- Free conference registration to Building Lasting Change, CaGBC's National Conference, including attendance at the gala dinner and award ceremony where the winner will be announced to the public.

-- Transportation costs to and from the conference;
+- Transportation costs to and from the conference.

-- Two nights lodging during the conference; and
+- Two nights lodging during the conference.

 - $100 in expenses.